MinkSieders/Chromeleon_Sequence_Writer/README.md

 # Autosampler Sample Sequence Writer For Chromeleon Software

+## Description
-Script that automatically generates HPLC sample sequence series from .xlsx 96-well plate designs and "normal" 1.5 mL vials.
-Trays where 96-well plates need to be mounted on are automatically assigned, and the script allows for more 96-well plates than available trays assuming the user switches them throughout the program.
-1.5 mL vials are automatically assigned a position in an available tray.
-Created for usage on Dionex AS-AP and Chromeleon V7.2.9 Software but should work for a range of Chromeleon versions (V6.8 is tested too).
+This script automatically generates HPLC sample sequence series from .xlsx 96-well plate designs and 1.5 mL vials.
+It's designed for use with Dionex AS-AP and Chromeleon V7.2.9 Software, but is compatible with a range of Chromeleon versions (tested with V6.8 as well).

+## Key Features
+- Automatically assigns trays for 96-well plates and 1.5 mL vials
+- Supports more 96-well plates than available trays, assuming user switches them during the run
-Script outputs a pdf file with a AutoSampler loading overview and potential points where vials / 96-well plates need to be changed.
+- Outputs a PDF file with an AutoSampler loading overview and potential plate/vial change points

-Samples designated as beginning with STD will be considered standard samples, and will be ran in the beginning and the end of a sequence in addition to a user defined number of times throughout the sequence.
-Samples names beginning with OMIT will not be included in the sample sequence.

-User can define their samples using a manifest folder containing .xlsx files which contains a folder named 'plates' and a manifest for 'vial' samples named 'vials.xlsx'. the 'plates' folder contains .xlsx files which have plate sample designs (plate manifest files) in .xlsx format where the user can define respective sample names.
+- Handles standard samples (prefixed with 'STD') by running them at the start, end, and at user-defined intervals
+- Allows omission of samples by prefixing them with 'OMIT'
+- Generates technical replicates for samples

+## Input Requirements
+- A manifest folder containing:
+  - A 'plates' subfolder with .xlsx files for 96-well plate designs
+  - A 'vials.xlsx' file for 1.5 mL vial samples

+## Usage
+Run the script with the following command: python ChromeleonSequenceWriter_V6.1.py [arguments]

+### Arguments
+- `--folder`: Path to the folder containing vials.xlsx and plates folder (required)
+- `--instrument_method`: Instrument method used for all samples (default: MS_Catecholamine_Iso_col25)
+- `--injection_volume`: Injection volume in µl (default: 25.0)
+- `--output`: Output folder name (default: [input_folder_name]_output)
+- `--plate_tray_number`: Number of trays allocated for plates (default: 2)
+- `--standard_replicate_number`: Number of times the standard series is run (default: 5, must be at least 2)
+- `--trays`: List of color codes for each sampling tray available in the HPLC autosampler (default: ['R', 'G', 'B'])
+- `--technical_replicates_samples`: Number of times each sample is injected into HPLC (default: 2)
+- `--vial_instrument_method`: Specify a method for vial samples that differs from the main instrument_method
+- `--setup_env`: Create a template manifest folder environment (use: --setup_env True)

+### Examples
+1. Basic usage:
+python ChromeleonSequenceWriter_V6.1.py --folder /path/to/manifest_folder

+2. Custom settings:
+python ChromeleonSequenceWriter_V6.1.py --folder /path/to/manifest_folder --instrument_method Custom_Method --injection_volume 30 --plate_tray_number 3 --standard_replicate_number 4

+3. Setup template environment: python ChromeleonSequenceWriter_V6.1.py --setup_env True

+## Output
+The script generates:
+1. A sample sequence file in the specified output folder
+2. A PDF file with the AutoSampler loading overview
+3. Images of vial tray layouts

+## Notes
+- Do not change the 'vials.xlsx' filename
-Plate .xlsx files can be named anything as long as they are located in the plates folder.
-The user should not change the vials.xlsx filename.
+- Plate manifest files in the 'plates' folder can have any name, as long as they are .xlsx files

-For usage, run with --help.

-To setup a mock/template manifest folder environment, run with --setup_env True
+- Samples prefixed with 'STD' are treated as standards
+- Samples prefixed with 'OMIT' are excluded from the sequence

+## Author
+Mink Sieders

+## Version
+6.1 (Last Updated: 21/10/2024)

+## License